Try Praising.ai free

 Reputation metrics

-• Review volume month-over-month
+• Review volume month over month

-• Brand mention volume and reach
+• Brand mention count and reach

 Business impact

-• New customer acquisition from online sources
+• New buyers from online sources

-• Revenue correlation with reputation scores
+• Revenue tied to rating scores

 Frequently Asked Questions